 Trade, nontrade and receivables from officers and employees are noninterest-bearing and are generally collectible on demand.

-Provision for expected credit losses on receivables amounting to \$\frac{1}{2}\$4,401 were recognized by the Group in 2023.
-No provision for expected credit losses on receivables in 2022.
+Provision for expected credit losses on receivables amounting to ₱174 and ₱4,401 were recognized by the Group in 2024 and 2023, respectively.

 Movements of allowance for expected credit losses are as follows: